THE SAMSUNG GALAXY S5 HAS BEEN DISCONTINUED. THE GALAXY S6 AVAILABLE HERE IS THE ADVISED REPLACEMENT.

 Another option for boosting battery life is to carry an extra battery.
 This may sound like a simple suggestion, but its only made possible by the fact that the S5 has a removable battery, which many competitor devices do not.
 Samsung manufactures an extra battery kit for the S5 as well.

 *Since September 2013, Samsung have implemented a 'region lock' on all new stock.
 Clove Technology only have access to models designed for the “European” region, which covers both UK and mainland Europe.
 The compatible countries are listed below**.

 For correct operation, this handset should be activated inside one of these countries with a SIM card issued for use there.
 The device will then be able to accept SIM cards from outside of these countries.

 Activation requires turning the device on for the first time & completing set-up with the SIM installed, then completing at least 5 minutes of voice call(s) with this SIM.

-You may still use the device outside of these countries when 'roaming' - using a SIM card from these countries in an already activated device.
+Without activation you may still use the device outside of these countries when 'roaming' - using a SIM card from the listed countries.

-If this activation procedure is not followed then the device will lock when used with a SIM card from outside of these regions.
+If this activation procedure is not followed then the device will lock when first attempted to be used with a SIM card from outside of these regions.
 Local Samsung support may provide a code to unlock such handsets.

 **All member states of the E.E.A and the following additional territories: Albania, Andorra, Bosnia and Herzegovina, Former Yugoslav Republic of Macedonia (F.Y.R.O.M), Monaco, Montenegro, San Marino, Serbia and Vatican City.